Dear reader of ADxS.org, please excuse the disruption.

 3.1.2.
 Individual attention and reaction tests

-One study found that the Stroop Test, Stroop Plus Test and Perceptual Selectivity Test were good at distinguishing ADHD in adults from those who were not affected, with the Stroop Test performing best by a narrow margin.
-However, while the Stroop Test and Stroop Plus Test differed depending on the age of the test subjects, the Perceptual Selectivity Test showed hardly any difference across age.47 Other studies also showed that the performance of the test subjects in the Stroop Test was age-dependent, with sometimes younger and sometimes older test subjects performing better.
-In the study mentioned here, adult ADHD sufferers and non-affected people were less able to perform well in the Stroop Test with increasing age.
+One study found that the Stroop Test, Stroop Plus Test and Perceptual Selectivity Test were good at distinguishing ADHD in adults from non-affected individuals, with the Stroop Test performing best by a narrow margin.
+However, while the Stroop Test and Stroop Plus Test differed depending on the age of the test subjects, the Perceptual Selectivity Test barely showed any difference across age.52 Other studies also showed that the performance of the test subjects in the Stroop Test was age-dependent, with sometimes younger and sometimes older test subjects performing better.
+In the study mentioned here, both adult persons with ADHD and non-affected people with ADHD performed less well on the Stroop Test as they got older.

-The Stroop test is designed to examine selective attention in particular.48
+The Stroop test is designed to examine selective attention in particular.53

 3.1.2.1.
 Stroop Test

-Aim of the study: selective attention in the network of the dorsal anterior cingulate cortex (dACC) → striatum → thalamus → dACC.48
+Aim of the study: selective attention in the network of the dorsal anterior cingulate cortex (dACC) → striatum → thalamus → dACC.53

 Color word-color interference test.